Management and Security

 As you deploy images to your managed devices, it's challenging to maintain many different images based on different hardware configurations.
 New hardware requires new drivers and existing hardware may have updated drivers you want to deploy.
 Rather than maintain dozens or hundreds of individual images for various hardware configurations, you can use hardware-independent imaging (HII) to deploy a base image to different devices and then automatically add the drivers that are required for each type of hardware.

 Hardware-independent imaging helps resolve common problems with imaging managed devices.
 For example, the hardware abstraction layer (HAL) .dll files need to be accurately chosen or the device may reboot to a black screen after imaging.
 Operating systems typically don't have the ability to recognize mass storage devices correctly, so it's important to have the right drivers when imaging.
 Also, manufacturers often have hardware-specific plug-and-play device drivers or they build driver dependencies into their applications, so it's possible to create new problems when imaging a device with the wrong drivers.
-With the hardware-independent imaging tool in Ivanti® Endpoint Manager and Endpoint Security, powered by Landesk, you can avoid these types of problems and have greater control over the use of drivers in your managed devices.
+With the hardware-independent imaging tool in Ivanti® Endpoint Manager and Endpoint Security for Endpoint Manager, you can avoid these types of problems and have greater control over the use of drivers in your managed devices.

 You can use hardware-independent imaging with images from any imaging tool.
 You can define the images with the tool you prefer, then create imaging scripts in Endpoint Manager that incorporate the HII tool.
 If you already have images created with another tool, you'll be able to re-use them rather than create new scripts.

 A simplified description of the HII process is as follows.
 Details about the specific steps you'll need to follow and considerations for different types of images are described in the related help topics listed at the end of this topic.